AusClimateService/npcp/reports/phase1/phase1_report.md

   The software allows the user to specify the number of quantiles for which to calculate an adjustment factor.
   We aim to have approximately 10-15 data values between each quantile.
-  For the NPCP bias correction tasks (that train on 30 or 40 years of daily data), that means 100 quantiles for each month.
+  For the NPCP bias correction tasks (that train on 30 or 40 years of daily data), that meant 100 quantiles for each month.
 - _Adjustment factor smoothing_:
   The bias correction applied to each target data point is the closest value from the array of adjustment factors.
   In this case, it is a 12 (months) by 100 (quantiles) array